-Penal Code 403 PC is the California statute that defines the crime commonly known as "disturbing a public meeting."
-This section states that
+Penal Code 403 PC is the California statute that defines the crime intentionally to disturb, disrupt or interfere with a public meeting.
+This offense is a misdemeanor that carries a penalty of up to 6 months in jail.

 Here are examples of "disturbing a meeting" that would likely be prosecuted: